jimmynguyensd/markdown-blog-handlebars/content/comparisons/breaking-free-from-the-cms.md

 - The monthly hosting bill that makes you question if your blog is "worth it."

 A file-based system has virtually zero tech debt.
 It's just your words, beautifully formatted, delivered to your readers at the speed of light.

-**CTA:** Stop paying the "CMS tax" in time, money, and frustration.
-[Start your own simple blog](#) and build a digital home that will last a decade without demanding constant attention.